-Recommendation: Monitor agent.update events that include notifications because they indicate workloads that might require administrative intervention.
-Contains the labels indicating the scope of a draft ruleset.
-Illumio Core generates these events when you create, update, or delete a draft ruleset.
-When you include "All Applications," "All Environments," or "All Locations" in a ruleset scope, the PCE represents that label type as a null HREF.
+Events Description Recommendation: Monitor agent.update events that include notifications because they indicate workloads that might require administrative intervention. event_type="rule_set.create" Contains the labels indicating the scope of a draft ruleset.
+Illumio Core generates these events when you create, update, or delete a draft ruleset. event_type="rule_set.update" When you include "All Applications," "All Environments," or "All Locations" in a ruleset scope, the PCE represents that label type as a null HREF.
 Ruleset scopes that are overly broad affect a large number of workloads.
-Draft rulesets do not take effect until they are provisioned.
-Contains labels indicating when all workloads affected, all services, or a label/label-group are used as a rule provider or consumer.
-Illumio Core generates these events when you create, update, or delete a draft ruleset.
-The removed or added labels could represent high-value applications or environments.
-Recommendation: Monitor these events for high-value labels.
-[NEW in Illumio Core 19.3.0] Contains the workloads_affected field, which includes the number of workloads affected by a policy.
-Illumio Core generates this event when you provision draft policy that updates the policy on affected workloads.
+Draft event_type="rule_sets.delete" rulesets do not take effect until they are provisioned.
+Recommendation: Monitor these events to pinpoint ruleset scopes that are unintentionally overly broad. event_type="sec_rule.create" These events contain labels indicating when all workloads affected, all services, or a label/label-group are used as a rule provider or consumer.
+Illumio event_type="sec_rule.update" Core generates these events when you create, update, or delete a draft ruleset.
+The removed or added labels could represent high-value applications or environments. event_type="sec_rule.delete" Recommendation: Monitor these events for high-value labels. event_type="sec_policy.create" [NEW in Illumio Core 19.3.0] It contains the workloads_affected field, which includes the number of workloads affected by a policy.
+Illumio Core generates this event when you provision a draft policy that updates the policy on affected workloads.
 The number of affected workloads could be high or a significant percentage of your managed workloads.
-Recommendation: Monitor the workloads_affected field for a high number of affect workloads.
-If the number exceeds an acceptable threshold, investigate the associated the policy.
-The PCE detects cloned VENs based on clone token mismatch.
-This is a special alert from the Illumio Core release 19.3.2 onwards, as clones have become a higher priority.
-Volume of these events make the severity level important and not the fact that these events occurred.
-Recommendation: If severity is 1 or 'error', some intervention may be nee- ded.
+Recommendation: Monitor the workloads_affected field for a high number of affected workloads.
+If the number exceeds an acceptable threshold, investigate the associated policy. event_type="agent.clone_detec- ted" The PCE detects cloned VENs based on clone token mismatch.
+This is a special alert from release 19.3.2 onwards, as clones have become a higher priority.
+The volume of these events makes the severity level important, not the fact that these events occurred.
+Recommendation: If severity is 1 or 'error', some intervention may be needed.
 NOTE Automatic Cloned VEN Remediation For on-prem domain joined Windows workloads, cloned VENs support automatic clone remediation by detecting changes to the workload's domain Security identifier (SID).
 After the VEN reports such changes to the PCE, the PCE tells the clone to re-activate itself, after which the cloned VEN is remediated and becomes a distinct agent from the original VEN.